From PowerPoint to Publication

 • Title — vessel name, category, codename

 • One or more Lofar linksalways a hyperlink to a .glc configuration file.
-The .glc in turn references the spectrogram asset GAPS-Lite would render: usually a .png screenshot (~82%), occasionally a .wav raw recording (~18%).
+The .glc in turn references the spectrogram asset GAPS-Lite would render: usually a .png/.jpg pre-rendered image (~82%), occasionally a .wav raw recording rendered live by the on-PC viewer (~18%).

 Gram 04: Enterprise contact bearing 291, codename Hoth